wtimme/wtimme.github.io/content/posts/Crawling-the-App-Store.md

 title: "Crawling the App Store"
 date: 2021-02-28T12:48:56+01:00
 draft: false
+cover:
+    image: "/stock-photos/pexels-brett-jordan-5444435-720x407.jpg"
+    alt: "Photo of the screen of an iOS device with the App Store icon being visible"
 ---

 On this page, I collect my research results for App Store crawlers.